wahani/wahani.github.io/_posts/2014-09-23-Promises-and-Closures-in-R.md

 ## [10,] 100000 100000 100000 100000 100000
 {% endhighlight %}

 Ups, what happened?
 The resulting matrix looks like every column was created using the same function!
 Just to be clear, the above code works just fine.
 It does exactly as intended.
 In this case I was tricked by the promises in the enclosing environments, and that in those enclosing environments there live variables `p` with values 1 to 5.
 This is not so.
 Remember, the arguments of a function are evaluated when they are first needed.
 Until then they are promises.
-The concept of a promise was surprising because it's one of the very few objects which has reference semantics in *base-R*.
+The concept of a promise was surprising because it's one of the very few objects which have reference semantics in *base-R*.
 So a promise is just a pointer to a variable name in an environment (the environment from which the function is called) -- they are not pointing to values!
 If the value of the variable pointed to changes before the promise is evaluated inside the function, the behaviour of the function will change too.
 This leads to the question: what is the value of `p` inside this list of functions?

 {% highlight r %}